lservius/ClonalGroupCollapse/README.txt

         RSV_L1DO_GLMM.R         GLMM L1DO tuning, training and fitting on RSV.
 	RSV_L1DO_RFx_modInt.R	RF-NSx L1DO single run on RSV for the model interpretation section in the paper.
 	CP_L1DO_RFx_modInt.R    RF-NSx L1DO single run on CP for the model interpretation section in the paper.

-./results	the outputs for the scripts that are needed to produce the figures and tables in the manuscipt will be/are saved here.
-	/figures_tables		the figures and tables produced from the data for the manuscript and support information are saved here.

 ----